aws-samples/amazon-aiml-genai-streamlit-stable-diffusion/README.md

 ## AWS Sample:

-GenAI experimentation has been primarily with Large Langague Models (LLMs).
+GenAI experimentation has been primarily with Large Language Models (LLMs).
 With GenAI, it is also relatively simple to use Diffusion Models for Multimodal image synthesis.

 This example uses Streamlit and Stable Diffusion XL to showcase a simple and intuitive user-interface.
-User provides an input image & some text to help guide generation of on output-image.
+User provides an input image & some text to help guide generation of an output-image.

 Key features of this sample:
 * Synthesise image using text-only prompt[s]
-* Synthesies image using a mix of input-image and text prompt[s]
+* Synthesise image using a mix of input-image and text prompt[s]
 * Control the input-image strength towards the final output-image
 * Generate/re-generate images on the fly
 * Streamlit allows the App to be used on smart-phones and many other devices